Akhil Bharatiya Vidyarthi Parishad: Violence

 ABVP has been accused of multiple violent incidents, including stone pelting, arson, vandalism and physical assault, on college and school campuses and elsewhere.
-Most notably, on 5 January 2020, according to the Jawaharlal Nehru University Students' Union, masked ABVP members attacked JNU students, smashing cars and pelting stones, while ABVP accused left wing organisations.
-ABVP later confessed the same on national media and in a sting operation, and the veracity of ABVP's involvement was also found out through investigative journalism which was later confirmed by Delhi Police.
+On 5 January 2020, the Jawaharlal Nehru University Students' Union alleged that masked ABVP members attacked JNU students, smashing cars and pelting stones, while ABVP accused left wing organisations.
+ABVP later confessed the same on national media citing self defence.
+In a sting operation, and the veracity of ABVP's involvement was also found out through investigative journalism which was later confirmed by Delhi Police.
 A total of 28 people were injured, including students and teachers.

+On 17 April 2026, clashes broke out during student council elections at Delhi University's Gargi College, an all-women's college, after Delhi University Students Union (DUSU) president Aryan Maan and other ABVP members were accused of forcibly entering the campus after being denied entry under the college's rules on male visitors.
+Police intervened and escorted Maan and others out of the premises.